 - What types of dental crowns are there?

-- Why do I need to have a crown after a root canal?
+- Why might I need to receive a dental crown after I have undergone root canal therapy?

-- Why do I need a crown instead of a filling?
+- Why would I need a dental crown rather than a standard filling?

-- How do I care for a dental crown?
+- How should I take care of my new dental crown?